gyarab/2024-4E-Mitosinka-AuroraExplorer/README.md

 ## Note

-### Some features might be disabled without configuration of:
+### Some features might be disabled without configuration of .env:
  - Database connection
  - Google Maps link with API key
  - Email configuration